tbojustin/resumechallenge/content/halloffame/_index.md

   {{< column "mt-2 mb-2" >}}
   ### Stacy: from IT Service Desk Manager to Cloud Operations Engineer

-How long it took Stacy to complete the Cloud Resume Challenge: 50 or so hours, spread over 6 weeks

-How long it took Stacy to get a cloud job after completing the challenge: 1 month

 "I'd been working in IT for several years with a Windows administration focus, but I wanted to specialize in cloud for career growth.

 "When I found the Cloud Resume Challenge, I thought it looked like a great way to learn cloud tech by getting hands-on experience and completing a project that could be added to a resume or used as a talking point in interviews.